rubiefawn/remedy/game-rules/mana-fighting-and-magic.md

 ## Rules of Fighting

-Fighting is a general term encompassing the various martial arts, as well as those that utilize mana.
-In _Dromissium_, this is done through tactics and gambits.
-Tactics are powerful techniques that consume mana, while gambits are simpler abilities that can be used at will.
+Fighting is a general term encompassing the various martial arts, including those that utilize mana.
+In _Dromissium_, this is done through gambits and weapons.
+Gambits are powerful techniques that consume mana, while weapons are physical items that make fighting more effective.

 ### Proficiency

-Unlike skills, tactics and gambits must first be learned before they can even be used with incompetence.
-If a creature does not first know a tactic or gambit, it cannot use it at all.
-Once a tactic or gambit is learned, however, its proficiency level can increase as normal.
+Unlike skills, gambits must first be learned before they can even be used with incompetence.
+If a creature does not first know a gambit, it cannot use it at all.
+Once a gambit is learned, however, its proficiency level can increase as normal.

-Tactics and gambits have a wide range of effects, and not all of them require checks.
-Many tactics and gambits will provide their own rules for how to handle proficiency with them.
-In addition, many tactics and gambits employ the use of a weapon, with which you may also have proficiency.
-If a tactic or gambit requires an attack roll, your proficiency for that attack roll is the proficiency of the weapon used, not the tactic or gambit itself.
+Gambits have a wide range of effects, and not all of them require checks.
+Many gambits will provide their own rules for how to handle proficiency with them.
+In addition, many gambits employ the use of a weapon, with which you may also have proficiency.
+If a tactic or gambit requires an attack roll, your proficiency for that attack roll is the proficiency of the weapon used, not the gambit itself.

 ## Rules of Magic

 Magic is the art of using mana to alter reality.
 In _Dromissium_, this is done through spells and tricks.
-Spells are powerful magic that consume mana, while tricks are simpler and smaller magical abilities that can be used at will.
+Spells are powerful magic that consume mana, while tricks are simpler and smaller magical abilities that can be used at will, much like weapons.

 ### Proficiency

 Unlike skills, spells and tricks must first be learned before they can even be cast with incompetence.
 If a creature does not first know a spell or trick, it cannot cast it at all.
 Once a spell or trick is learned, however, its proficiency level can increase as normal.

-Spells and tricks have a wide range of effects, and not all of them require checks.
-Many spells and tricks will provide their own rules for how to handle proficiency with them.
+Spells have a wide range of effects, and not all of them require checks.
+Many spells will provide their own rules for how to handle proficiency with them.

 ### Spell Class